spojit-flow/spojit-docs/docs/user-guide/services/document-ocr.md

 #### Adding a tabular section

 Hold the ALT key and select a section for a column (like in the Simple section).
-Select "Tabular data" as the type, choose the corresponding column, add a name for it and finally click on "create":
+Select "Tabular data" as the type, choose the corresponding column and finally click on "create":

 ![Document OCR Tabular Section](/assets/images/services/document-ocr/document-ocr-tabular-section.png "Document OCR Tabular Section")